Amrita-DevX/Amrita-DevX/README.md

 👋 Hi, I’m Amrita Das

-💼 I'm currently working at Infosys India on a healthcare project, where I’ve gained strong experience in SQL and data analysis within the healthcare domain.
+💼 I'm currently working as Senior Systems Engineer at Infosys India on a healthcare project, where I’ve gained strong experience in SQL and data analysis within the healthcare domain.

 📊 I’m passionate about exploring data and recently started my journey in data analysis, focusing on EDA (Exploratory Data Analysis), data cleaning, and storytelling through visualizations.